teuben/teunix/Env/UMD/vpn.md

 I do see cases where gpd0 is "up", i see a 10.206.x.x IP, but it won't let me on.
 The GUI claims i'm up.

+There has even been cases wehre 'ssh lma' just hangs.... not even the request for the password.
+A reboot solved this, grrr.

 ## Processes